trifecta-project/From-Plantation-to-Pantry/embedding_extraction/README.md

 4. Computes Jensen–Shannon Divergence using `scipy.spatial.distance.jensenshannon`
 5. Also computes JSD vs. the 1910s reference decade for all words

-**Note on checkpointing:** The script supports resumption — it checks which word-decade pairs already exist in the output CSV and skips them.
-This is useful because AP on large embedding matrices (e.g., tea with 40k+ usages per decade) can take substantial time.

 ## Output

 ### `output/csv/`